andyfv/sailfishos-ux-case-study/SailfishOS-UX-Case-Study.md

 > <strong>1.</strong> One-handed navigation is even worse because unreachability
-> <strong>2.</strong> Quick closing an App on Sailfish 3 - with the top of the screen being unreachable this is a problem.
-Also this is only possible from the left or right portion of the top edge.
+> <strong>2.</strong> Quick closing an App on Sailfish 3 - with the top of the screen being unreachable, this is a problem.
+Also this action is only possible from the left or right portion of the top edge.

 Other issues can mainly come from the size of the device and not the OS itself.